Sirrah91/Asteroid-spectra/v2.0/Datasets/README.md

 if labels are present; (see **data["labels"]** and **data["label metadata"]**), these are usually
   - composition
-    - olivine, orthopyroxene, clinopyroxene, plagioclase in relative volume fraction (4 values)
+    - olivine, orthopyroxene, clinopyroxene, and plagioclase in relative volume fraction (4 values)
-    - fayalite, forsterite of olivine (2 values)
+    - fayalite and forsterite of olivine (2 values)
-    - ferrosilite, enstatite, wollastonite of orthopyroxene (3 values)
+    - ferrosilite, enstatite, and wollastonite of orthopyroxene (3 values)
-    - ferrosilite, enstatite, wollastonite of clinopyroxene (3 values)
+    - ferrosilite, enstatite, and wollastonite of clinopyroxene (3 values)
-    - enorthosite, albite, orthoclase of plagioclase (3 values)
+    - enorthosite, albite, and orthoclase of plagioclase (3 values)
     - labels are normalised to be from 0 to 1 (i.e. pyroxene Fs40 En55 Wo5 -> Fs=0.4, En=0.55, Wo=0.05 in data)
   - taxonomy
     - taxonomy classes